 The Njord is a small and tight kayak – obvious from this photo - not for those who bring the kitchen sink.
 Photo: Sassa Buregren

 But more often the old saying that "the definition of course is the direction from where the wind comes" became true.
 The last three days, a finishing stretch just to get home, had a lot to offer.
-It began in Stenungsund with a fresh force seven head wind.
+It began in Stenungsund with a fresh force seven headwind.
 The waves were not a problem initially since the fjord Hakefjorden is partly protected behind a chain of islands – approx. three-four feet to begin with.
 But in the afternoon further down south the wind increased to force eight with gusts into nine (as reported by a passing Coast Guard boat, from which was asked what the *¤#?
 I was up to), and the waves reached five feet and breaking.
 I came to a dead stop in spite of working hard and there was nothing to do but go ashore and camp for the night.

 Almost done packing (this and all following photos are mine)

 The next day things looked a lot better.
 Down to force five-six and sun.
 Down at Marstrand the rain began and the wind increased well into force six and veered to south at about the time I turn to a southerly course.
 I kept close to land to get a little lee behind small islands and rocks.
 The wind and rain stayed with me (or rather; against me) all day.
 Before passing outside Gothenburg harbor I hesitated for an hour or so (over an evening meal).
-It is open, unprotected with heavy commercial traffic, and it would have taken me several hours to pass, and only a couple of hour’s daylight left.
+It is open, unprotected with heavy commercial traffic, and it would have taken me hours to pass, and not many hours of daylight left.
 Kayaking accidents often occur late in the afternoon, when someone is trying to make up for lost mileage.
 But around seven the wind decreased to five, and I got going.
 Two hours of hard work against the wind and I reached the first island south of Gothenburg and could pitch the tent with almost an hour daylight left.

 Lunch at island Malö

 Rain all evening, rain all night and rain when I left island Rivö.
-During breakfast I had a long discussion with a sheep – not quite sure what was agreed upon but she seemed happy and left.
+During breakfast, I had a long discussion with a sheep – not quite sure what was agreed upon but she seemed happy and left.
 The sky was a dense grey and I anticipated rain all day.
 I tried to pay Johan and Sara on Escape Kayakcenter a visit, but they had not opened the shop – good idea by the way: who would come paddling on a day like this?

 A preview of what the weather had in mind

 The trip down along Peninsula Onsala was a varied experience: rain, heavy rain or cloudburst.
-The head wind gained and I began to note a northerly current (at home I learned from a fisherman with GPS that there had been a northerly one knot current during the afternoon).
-A high intensity workout for nine hours!
+The headwind gained and I began to note a northerly current (at home I learned from a fisherman with GPS that there had been a northerly one knot current during the afternoon).
+A high-intensity workout for nine hours!

 Thunderstorm at night at island Tornö – I left the camera shutter open for a couple of extended exposures, but did not manage to catch any of the intense lightning.
 The lights at the horizon are a ferry and a tanker.

-Two days of hard work and wet hands led to blisters on the hands, to an extent I never have experienced.
+Two days of hard work and wet hands led to blisters on the hands, to an extent I have never experienced.